 ● Support for Overseas Welfare Activities

-Presentation ceremony in Cambodia
+Presentation ceremony in Indonesia

-Presentation ceremony in Thailand
+Presentation ceremony in the Philippines

-● Sompo Japan Nipponkoa Welfare Foundation Award
+● Sompo Welfare Foundation Award

-Symposium and commemorative lecture in July 2016
+Symposium and commemorative lecture in July 2019

 ● Support for Networking and Learning of Family Caregivers for the Elderly

 Since 1991, the foundation has provided support for networking events and learning programs intended to help reduce the stress of family caregivers caring at home for elderly dementia patients, and improve their care-giving skills.
-In fiscal year 2016, the foundation started a new grant program to support training seminars, and grants were given out to 18 organizations, including some that support family caregivers.

 ● Scholarships for Students Studying to Become Certified Care Workers